 “You previously expressed interest in the broad applications of blockchain technology, including potentially in an effort to verify identity to fight misinformation and scams.
 What potential applications do you see for blockchain?” asked Matsui, the representative for California’s 6th congressional district.

 “First and foremost we need to start with the problems that we’re trying to solve and the problems we’re solving for our customers and look at all available technology in order to understand if it could help us accelerate or make those outcomes much better.
 Blockchain is one that I think has a lot of untapped potential, specifically around distributed trust and distributed enforcement potentially.”

 “We haven’t gone as deep as we’d like just yet in understanding how we might apply this technology to the problems we’re facing at Twitter, but we do have people within the company thinking about it today,” Dorsey continued.

 That the company is examining possible fixes for double-checking user identities and policing content legitimacy to shore up digital trust is unsurprising, given recent events on the social media website and at Dorsey’s other company Square, where he is also CEO.

 In 2014, payment processor Square deployed Square Market, a merchant point-of-sale system that transacts in fiat and bitcoin.
-The Cash mobile wallet, another Square product, then tested bitcoin buying and selling in late 2017, rolling out complete access to all 50 U.S. states last month.
+Another Square product, the Cash mobile wallet, tested bitcoin buying and selling in late 2017, rolling out complete access to all 50 U.S. states last month.
 Dorsey has said earlier this year that he hopes bitcoin will become the Web’s “native currency.”

 Prior to asking the 41-year-old technology CEO twice-over about Twitter’s work with blockchain technology, Matsui also highlighted a pending piece of legislation that calls for the U.S. Department of Commerce to create a blockchain working group.